birdneststream/asciibird/README.md

 ## Bugs to fix

+* Can't move toolbar, maybe related to after dialog or modal is open
+* Brush edit if scroll out wont register mouse down and keep applying brush on scroll over without clicking
+* Colors / chars panels wont open where toolbar is, if you scroll down a lot then try open them they will be at the top
+* Fill tool has too much recursion sometimes
 * One of the mirror brushes might be bugged sometimes and leave undoable blocks
 * Strange sort of bug with remove layer and selecting layer after, scroll up and down to redraw the canvas if it goes blank
 * Redo will cause errors on layers sometimes